Deskbot004/game-design/README.md

 ### Options
 For now there are two specific options listed.
+- *Resolution*: Changes the resolution
+- *Fullscreen*: Changes to fullscreen
 - *RGB-Mode*: Toggles ₊˚✧ Party ✧˚₊ Mode (only in main menu)
-- *Fullscreen*: Changes to Fullscreen

 ### Credits
 The contributors and asset sources are listed here.